SAP/spartacus-docs/_pages/install/backend/installing-sap-commerce-cloud-2005.md

 1. Move this file to `../installer/customconfig`.
 The file must be named `custom.properties`.

 1. Inspect the file's default settings using a text editor.

+   The default settings are designed to work with a local installation.
-Some changes you will want to make include:
+   Some changes you may want to make include:

    - Setting `initialpassword.admin` (default is `nimda`).
    - Changing CORS settings as described below and in the Spartacus dcoumentation.
    - Setting `sop.post.url` to the proper location (payments may not otherwise work).
    - Changing `task.polling.interval.min`, so when testing certain features, processing is faster.

+   **Warning**: The sample custom properties file supplied here is for evaluation purposes only, for setting up your server quickly.
+In particular, the CORS settings are permissive to prevent issues with trying out Spartacus.
+It is strongly recommended that a professional SAP Commerce Cloud administrator review these settings for production servers.

 ### Step 4: Build and initialize the recipe